EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

-Any of these tools will help the developer or admin to test multiple accounts, however regular users will not need these, as they are expected to only have a single gitea account, and it is usually expected for them to always stay logged in unless the gitea session and traefik-forward-auth cookies both expire.
+Any of these tools will help the developer or admin to test multiple accounts, however regular users will not need these, as they are expected to only have a single forgejo account, and it is usually expected for them to always stay logged in unless the forgejo session and traefik-forward-auth cookies both expire.